 I kind of stole this line from a funny series of Dos Equis commercials.
 Why did I use it for todays headline?

 Well - I have always been a fan of Microsoft products - I admit - and never really looked at other stuff.
 Since I got my company iPhone about 1.5 years ago I "extended my horizon" - just fell in love with it from the first moment.
 This past sunday it was time for a little shopping tour.
 I had some items on my list that I wanted to buy before heading back to Europe.
 On my way through the streets of Boston I stopped at the Apple store on Boylston.
 30 minutes later I walked out with an iPad :-).
 As I also had to replace my old MP3 player I ended up buying another Apple product - an iPod.
 Love both of these new gadgets.
-First thing I had to do when I got home was to sit on the couch on the 3rd floor and order a pizza online through my iPad.
-I also followed the status of the pizza delivery till it arrived.
-I know - really geeky - but it was a perfect thing to do on a rainy sunday.

 On monday evening we had a friend from Stephan over.
 I helped him with his website and he returned the favor by bringing two cases of a variety of beers (mainly belgium) -> Thanks John!!
 Great to see the website finally up and running.